Baishnab Charan Parida

 Baishnab Charan Parida (15 February 1941 – 22 November 2018), was a BJD politician, writer and social activist.
 He was a Member of Rajya Sabha (the upper house of India's Parliament) and represented Odisha.
 Socialism and secularism are his main mantras.

 He was elected to Rajya Sabha in July 2010 and his term ended on 1 July 2016.
 He fought to bring the Odisha Official Language Act, 1954.

 Early life

-He was born on 15 February 1941 in Gopal (Yadav) family of Srirampur, P.S.
+He was born on 15 February 1941 in Srirampur, P.S.
 Mangalpur of Jajpur district, Odisha.
 His father Jagbandhu Parida was a worker in jute mill in Kolkata and a folk singer and his mother Sulochana Parida was a housewife.
-His early School education was at Mangalpur primary School.
+His early School education was at Mangalpur Primary School.
 He was admitted to Mahtab High School at Mangalpur.
-He was suffering from cancer disease and under treatment.
+He was suffering from cancer and under treatment.

 Life in Kolkata

 After his matriculation, he moved to Kolkata to continue his higher studies as his father was working there.
 He completed his Graduation in Kolkata from Bangabasi College and MA In Political Science from the University of Calcutta.
 Later he completed his M.Phil. from Moscow University.

 He was a member of Communist Party of India (CPI) from 1960 to 1992.
 A great follower of Karl Marx and his ideology, he slowly and steadily got involved in trade union and labour movement in West Bengal.
 In 1964 he was elected as member of Executive Committee of West Bengal Students Federation.
 Before that in 1963 he established West Bengal Oriya Students Association and in 1965 established West Bengal Oriya Citizen Council at Kolkata.
 In 1965 he formed Soviet Land (Oriya Editor) as a member of its editorial board.
 He continued as a member until 1975.

 He married Swarna Lata Parida on 3 March 1972.